nyc-crh/site/content/gallery/ny-institute-for-deaf.md

 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: >
- Educators teach sign language at the "New York Institution for the Instruction of the Deaf and Dumb"
+eventname: "Educators teach sign language at the \"New York Institution for the Instruction of the Deaf and Dumb\""
 caption: Samuel Akerly describes methods of teaching Deaf people, including the progression of communicating more complex ideas and words through sign language.
 A chart of illustrations demonstrates how to make letters of the alphabet through signs.
 archive_source: National Library of Medicine
 source_link: https://collections.nlm.nih.gov/catalog/nlm:nlmuid-60530610R-bk
-copyright: Public Domain
+copyright: Public domain
 categories:
 - k-12 education
 - New York State